Art Gallery of South Australia: 1906: The Light of the World

+2026: Monet to Matisse: Defying Tradition

+An exhibition titled Monet to Matisse: Defying Tradition, began on 11 July 2026.
+The exhibition was mounted with the support of the state government, as part of AGSA's Winter Art Series.
+The exhibition includes 57 works of 19th and 20th century European and American art on loan from Ohio's Toledo Museum of Art in Toledo, Ohio, including Van Gogh, Monet, Matisse, and Picasso, as well as over 35 works from AGSA's own collection.

 Sponsorship and prizes

 Diana Ramsay (7 May 1926 – 2017) and her husband James Ramsay (1923–1996) were art-lovers who gave generously to the art gallery.
 As of 2021 the gallery had acquired over 100 artworks thanks to their generosity, including paintings by Vanessa Bell, Clarice Beckett, Angelica Kauffmann and Camille Pissarro.
 Diana launched the Ramsay Art Prize in 2016, a year before her death, and the couple's legacy lives on in the James & Diana Ramsay Foundation, established in 2008.
 The bequest was established by James' will in 1994, and upon Diana's death in 2017, James' entire estate and part of Diana's was bequeathed to it.
 The Foundation supports the children and family programs, whereby more than 300,000 children and families have visited AGSA since the creation of the programs in 2013.
-In November 2019 it was announced that the couple had made a bequest of } to AGSA, to be used for the purchase of major works.
+In November 2019 it was announced that the couple had made a bequest of to AGSA, to be used for the purchase of major works.
 This was one of the largest bequests ever made to an art gallery in Australia.
 The family's wealth had accrued mainly thanks to James’ uncle William, who was responsible for developing Kiwi boot polish, and his artist brother Hugh Ramsay influenced the family's love of the visual arts.
 James' father was Sir John Ramsay, noted surgeon.